vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Plate 156

-Sixth panel from the left (E 6): a Daks.in. ām¯urti
+Sixth panel from the left (E 6): a Daks.in. āmūrti

 This panel shows Siva facing east, with Pārvatī to his left.
 The necklace and ´ headdress are the same as that of Yogeśvara in the fourth panel (E 4).
 And the twisted locks of hair falling from under a crown-like headgear with ornament